top of page

 Surprisingly, the anti-Christian document Sefer Ha-Meshiv also appears to comment on the birth of Mashiach from the Shekhinah, who is described as a “virgin”,

 Unfortunately, many gentiles have exchanged the Torah observant Miriam of Nazareth for a false goddess who was renamed the “Virgin Mary” whom they call the “Mother of G-d”, “Theotokos” or “God-bearer.”
 This idea is absolutely wrong and idolatrous.
-Because of this, many have overcorrected and refuse to talk about the righteous Jewish woman who merited to become the mother of Mashiach.
+Because of this, many have overcorrected and refused to talk about the righteous Jewish woman who merited to become the mother of Mashiach.
 She represents a lower dimensional shadow of the ‘Virgin Daughter of Israel’, the Sefirah Malchut, Imma Tata’ah (Lower Mother), of whom Mother Rachel is also a symbol.
-Rachel’s cries are specifically linked to the Messiah in the Gospel of Matthew, and in the Zohar.
-Her birth pains symbolize the era immediately preceding the coming of the Redeemer, called the chevlei Mashiach, the birth pains of the Messiah.
-Rachel herself is linked to the, the Kallah (Bride),as Revelation says,
+Rachel’s cries are specifically linked to the Messiah in the Gospel of Matthew and in the Zohar.
+Her birth pains symbolize the era immediately preceding the coming of the Redeemer, called the Chevlei Mashiach, the birth pains of the Messiah.
+Rachel herself is linked to the, the Kallah (Bride), as Revelation says,

 “A great sign was seen in heaven: a woman clothed with the sun, and the moon under her feet, and on her head a crown of twelve stars.
 She was with child.
 She cried out in pain, laboring to give birth…She gave birth to a son, a male child, who is to rule all the nations with a rod of iron.
 Her child was caught up to God, and to his throne.””
 Revelation 12:1-2, 5